IBM/satellite-iot/README.md

 ### 6. Deploy the IoT simulator application

 Since we don't have access to actual temperature sensors, we will be using an IoT Simulator for this code pattern.
 You can deploy this application on premise.
+Make sure the application has a public URL

 #### 6.1.
-Connect to the OpenShift cluster in your CLI
+Connect to a OpenShift cluster on premise from your CLI

 - To log in, you need a token which can be generated after you log in to OpenShift Cluster web console.
 Click the drop-down under your name in the right corner of your screen and select Copy Login Command.
 ![redhat_cluster_login](images/redhat1.png)